 Convective Cumulonimbus clouds form at the cold front, and are accompanied by rain and lightning.

-n Lengths of braided rope used to attach the messenger, or voyol, to the anchor cable.
+n Lengths of braided rope, 9 or 10 feet (2m) in length, used to attach the messenger, or voyol, to the anchor cable.
 The nippers were attached by the nipper-men (usually foretopmen) and held as the voyol pulled the cable.
 (A modern equivalent might be the short length of line often attached between the anchor chain and a cleat to prevent the rode snubbing the windlass) At the main hatch the nippers would be removed and the ship's children would carry them back to the manger board to be used again.

 n An affectionate term for a young child.